-The HRCC establishes salary, annual incentive and equity-based incentive awards with reference to the median of such elements for the Comparator Group, but is not bound to any target percentile for any element of compensation of the Comparator Group.
-The Comparator Group, comprising a selection of the Corporation's competitors, major suppliers, customers, and other international technology companies that generally fall in the range of 50% to 200% of the Corporation's trevenue, is approved annually by the HRCC.
+The HRCC establishes salary, annual incentive and equity-based incentive awards with reference to the median of such elements for the Comparator Group, but is not bound to any target percentile for any element of compensation of the Comparator Group, The Comparator Group, comprising a selection of the Corporation's competitors, major suppliers, customers, and other international technology companies that generally fall in the range of 50% to 200% of the Corporation's revenue, is approved annually by the HRCC.
 The HRCC also considers the Corporation's business objectives and its participation in global markets when approving the Comparator Group.
 While the Corporation is incorporated and headquartered in Canada, our business is global, and we compete for executive talent worldwide with companies in the technology industry.
 Our global recruiting strategy has been evidenced by the fact that several of our executive officers were not recruited from Canada; and in fact, the Corporation's three most recent CEOs have come from the United States.
 There are no EMS competitor companies in the Comparator Group that are headquartered in Canada.
 For non-EMS companies, competitors of similar size and scope within Canada would not provide the desired global perspective.
 As a result, the determination of the Comparator Group is not bound by geographic limitations and instead includes a representation from a broad group of relevant companies which are publicly traded and against which the Corporation competes for executive leaders.
-Most of the comparator Group is not bound by geographic limitations and instead includes a representation from a broad group chosen in 2018 was used to establish 2019 executive compensation.
+Most of the companies in the current Comparator Group are based in the United States.
+The Comparator Group chosen in 2018 was used to establish 2019 executive compensation.
 ARRIS International was acquired at the end of 2018 and was subsequently removed from the Comparator Group in 2019.
 The Comparator Group chosen in 2019 to establish 2020 executive compensation was reviewed and approved by the HRCC, and is set out in Table 11 below.